emur28/team-uframe/docs/profile.md

 ##Bios

 ### Genja Teleganov
 > I am a junior CS major with a focus in networking.
 I've interned at a SDN company for the past two years.
-In that time I've done a lot with both front and back end web development in Ruby on Rails and JavaScript (and the Ember.js framework).
+In that time I've done a lot with both front and back end web development in Ruby on Rails and JavaScript (and the Ember.js framework) but no Node.js so I am looking forward to it.
 I'm pretty good with anything related to design/music/video production.

 ##### CS Courses
 > CS 121, 187